Bachelor of Oral Health

 |Time to complete full-time||3 years|

-The Bachelor of Oral Health (BOH) degree course is a five days a week, full-time three-year professional program designed to provide education at a university level so that graduates may register as oral health therapists, dental hygienists or dental therapists.
-It will equip students with the required skills, knowledge and experience to deliver oral health education and promotion, dental hygiene and dental therapy services to patients in NSW, as well as throughout Australia and New Zealand.
+The Bachelor of Oral Health (BOH) degree course is a five days a week, full-time three-year professional program designed to provide education at a university level so that graduates may register as oral health therapists, dental hygienists and/or dental therapists.
+The program equips students with the required skills, knowledge and experience to deliver oral health education and promotion, dental hygiene and dental therapy services to patients in NSW, as well as throughout Australia and New Zealand.
 The program combines a firm scientific basis with extensive skills and professional development to produce graduates who are equipped to deal with the full range of treatments that dental hygienists and dental therapists may offer in the environment within which they work.

-The course is structured so that students start acquiring their science foundation in parallel with early contact with patients, and the level and amount of patient contact increases as their scientific skills and oral health competencies grow.
-The emphasis of the course is on prevention and health maintenance in the context of a primary health care approach.
-Clinical practice largely occurs in the teaching hospitals where a team approach to patient care is practised together with dentistry students.
-In their final year students have a two-week rural placement in Semester 1 in an area health service or community agency applying their health promotion skills.
-Throughout the final year students rotate through community clinics in the greater Sydney metropolitan region for some of their clinical practice.
+The course is structured so that students acquire a solid science foundation in parallel with early contact with patients, and the level and amount of patient contact increases as their scientific skills and oral health competencies grow.
+The emphasis of the course is on prevention and health maintenance in the context of primary health care.
+Clinical practice largely occurs in the teaching hospitals where a team approach to patient care is practiced together with dentistry students.
+In their final year students have a two-week placement in Semester 1 in an area health service or community agency applying their health promotion skills.
+Second and third year students provide patient services in community clinics in the greater Sydney metropolitan regions.

-Graduates of the BOH program will be qualified in dental hygiene, dental therapy, and have skills in oral health education and promotion.
-BOH graduates will also have skills in motivational interviewing and patient education.
-This kind of graduate is setting the benchmark for oral health graduates, and more services in the public sector and dentists in private practice are wanting practitioners with dual qualifications.
+Graduates of Sydney's BOH program will be qualified in dental hygiene, dental therapy, and have skills in oral health education and promotion.
+Sydney's BOH graduates are setting the benchmark for oral health graduates, as more services in the public sector and dentists in private practice require practitioners with dual qualifications.

 - have an effective understanding of their role and the roles of others in the oral health team as they deliver dental hygiene and dental therapy services to the community, delivering dental care appropriate to their scopes of practice, and referring patients to other providers as necessary